The Hustler (American game show)

 The Hustler is an American television game show that aired on ABC from January 4 to September 23, 2021.
 Hosted by Craig Ferguson, it follows five contestants who collaborate to build up a cash prize by answering a series of trivia questions.
 One of the contestants is secretly designated as the Hustler beforehand and given the answers to all the questions.
 By the end of the game, two of the honest contestants have been eliminated; the other two must correctly choose the Hustler in order to stop them from winning the entire prize.

-In April 2022, it was reported that the series was cancelled.
+In April 2022, it was reported that the series had been cancelled.

 Gameplay

 The game consists of a total of 10 questions, each with four multiple-choice options.
 All of the questions are themed after the Hustler's personal life and interests.
 A hint about the Hustler is revealed on each turn, and the question is related to it.
-For example, if the clue indicates the Hustler is a fan of a television show, the question might concern a detail about that show.
+For example, if the clue indicates the Hustler is a fan of a particular television show, the question might concern a detail about that show.

 The team is given 60 seconds to discuss the question and decide on an answer.
 The Hustler has been given all the correct answers ahead of time and may use this knowledge as desired throughout the game.
 If the players do not reach a consensus before time runs out, they are given a few extra seconds to choose a response; a failure to do so forfeits the money for that turn.
 Each of the first nine questions adds $10,000 to the bank for a correct answer, while the last question doubles the entire total for a correct answer or cuts it in half for an incorrect answer.
 The team can bank up to $180,000 over the course of the game.